M17-Project/M17_spec/docs/data_link_layer.rst

      - LICH chunk, one of 5
    * - FN
      - 16 bits
-     - Frame number, starts from 0 and increments every frame
+     - Frame number, starts from 0 and increments every frame to a max of 0x7fff where it will then wrap back to 0.
+High bit set indicates this frame is the last of the stream.
    * - PAYLOAD
      - 128 bits
      - Payload/data, can contain arbitrary data